sbstnh/programmable_precision_resistor/README.md

-# Progammable Precision Resistor
+# Programmable Precision Resistor

 A SCPI programmable precision resistor

 ![Programmable Precision Resistor](media/ppr_front.jpg "Programmable Precision Resistor")

-**WARNING:** The programmable power resistor presented here is mains powered.
+**WARNING:** The programmable power resistor presented is mains powered.
 On the power supply board there will be mains/line voltage.
 Working with/on such devices can lead to damage, injury or death.
 Don't do it if you're not qualified or authorized to do so.
 You use the circuits described at you own risk.
+You have to make sure that the circuit is safe and adheres to the applicable standards in your location.
 You might operate the mainboard and ui board more safely with a bench or external power supply.

-**NOTE:** I wasn't happy about the AC/DC power supply of the initial design.
-I ended up using a EI-core transformer, bridge rectifier, capacitor two tiny DC/DC converters.
+**WARNING:** I abandoned the AC/DC converter of the initial design mostly due to EMI issues.
+I ended up using a EI-core (isolation) transformer, bridge rectifier, capacitor two tiny DC/DC converters.
 Some of the documentation does not reflect this change.

 ## Background and motivation